GeoB99/cli-calculator/README.md

 `<programnane>` can be of any name that you wish.
 Keep in mind to preserve the `-lm` flag as the code uses `math.h` header which it'll link against the C math library.

+In order to compile the program on Windows, you must have either MinGW or Cygwin installed alongside with necessary GCC packages and files for the compiler to run.
+When done, you have to append the executable location of GCC (for example `C:\Program Files\MinGW\bin\gcc.exe`) to your PATH variables.

 ## How can I contribute?
 If you wish to contribute to this piece of program, drop a PR here with your fixes or improvements.
 That'd be great!